Simar710/SVG-Parser/README.md

 -	Developed Express.js backend and frontend using HTML, CSS, and JavaScript.
 -	Integrated self-made C libraries via ffi-napi for enhanced file processing performance which are directly accessed using Node.js.
 -	Applied AJAX using jQuery for real-time updates and utilized nodemon & npm for efficient server operation and dependency management.
+-	Integrated and used XML DOM as well

 ![image](https://github.com/user-attachments/assets/b0360018-d1cf-4ec2-9281-9c26c3e52054)